 5. Learning agents

 You must have noticed how Amazon recommends products based on your recent research.
-That’s where learning agents are in action.
+That’s where learning agents in AI is in action.
 They learn from experience and get better over time without being reprogrammed.
 They can adjust to new situations, improve their performance and even create better strategies as they gather more data.

 Learning agents usually combine elements from the other agent types but stand out because of their ability to grow and evolve based on what they learn.